phauer/comment-sidecar/README.md

 const LANGUAGE = "en"; # see translations folder for supported languages const SITE = "domain.com"; # key for this site to identity comment of this site const E_MAIL_FOR_NOTIFICATIONS = "your.email@domain.com";
-const DB_HOST = 'localhost'; # to access from host system, use 127.0.0.1
-const DB_NAME = 'wb3d23s';
+const BASE_URL = "http://domainC.com/"; # base url of the comment-sidecar backend. can differ from the embedding site. const ALLOWED_ACCESSING_SITES = [ "http://domainA.com", "http://domainB.com" ]; # sites that are allowed to access the backend (required for multisite setups, where the backend is deployed on a different domain than the embedding site.) const DB_HOST = 'localhost'; # to access from host system, use 127.0.0.1 const DB_NAME = 'wb3d23s';
 const DB_USER = 'wb3d23s';